Skip to Content

 Project READY

-Project READY is an alternative-to-detention program that provides case management, after-school programming, and rigorous compliance monitoring for young people with pending delinquency cases in Family Court.
+Project READY is an alternative-to-detention program that provides case management, after-school programming, and rigorous compliance monitoring for young people with delinquency cases in Family Court.
 Staff use a wide range of engagement strategies for participants and family members to promote compliance.
 Youth who successfully complete Project READY are more likely to avoid placement and receive community-based dispositions than those who are detained.

 The Spot